Library

 User-friendly consumer research tools are rare, so make sure you schedule a demo with the tool and look for the following features:

-The truth is that most customer insight management platforms have a steep learning curve.
+The truth is that most consumer insight management platforms have a steep learning curve.

 The easier the tool is to learn and use, the happier you’re going to be.